flatironinstitute/nemos/docs/index.md

 more complicated, non-linear relationships between experimental variables and neuronal spiking.

+## Tutorials and Worked-Out Examples
+Our sections on "Basic Tutorials" and "Worked-Out Examples" are continuously evolving and expanding.
+While they are under development, we ensure they are regularly tested and ready for you to explore.

+If your goal is a quick-start that would bring you up to speed with the main functionalities of the package, you should focus on the [Basic Tutorials](tutorials) section.

+If you want to learn more about the GLM framework and its applications in the field of Neuroscience, you should check out the [Worked-Out Examples](examples).
+Here you will find a number of real-data examples covering a variety of Neuroscientific domains and brain regions.
+We sorted our examples from the simplest to the more complex, with the intent of gradually introducing the model components.

 ## Disclaimer

 Please note that this package is currently under development.
 While you can